husain-smh/aiva_v1.1/README.md

    npm install
    ```
 3. Set up environment variables:
-   - Copy `.env.local` and fill in your own values
+   - Create a `.env.local` file in the root directory and add your configuration variables
-   - You'll need to create a Google OAuth application and get MongoDB connection string
+   - You'll need to create a Google OAuth application, get an OpenAI API key, and get MongoDB connection string
+   - See `OPENAI_SETUP.md` for details on setting up the OpenAI integration

 4. Run the development server:
    ```